 1. Determine cash-to-keep

-As a sound retail store management policy, you should determine the cash-to-keep, and at the end-of-the-day, the cashier has to ensure that he is leaving that much amount for the next day while balancing the cash register.
+As a sound retail store management policy, you should determine the cash-to-keep, and at the end-of-the-day.
+More the cashier has to ensure that he is leaving that much amount for the next day while balancing the cash register.

 2. One person per till

 A single person should manage only one cash register.
-There should not be any sharing of responsibilities as it does away with accountability.
+Besides, there should not be any sharing of responsibilities as it does away with accountability.

 3. Define till-open procedures and till-close procedures